Iodine: Iodine halides

-Iodine trifluoride (IF_{3}) is an unstable yellow solid that decomposes above −28 °C. It is thus little-known.
+Iodine trifluoride (IF3) is an unstable yellow solid that decomposes above −28 °C. It is thus little-known.
 It is difficult to produce because fluorine gas would tend to oxidise iodine all the way to the pentafluoride; reaction at low temperature with xenon difluoride is necessary.
-Iodine trichloride, which exists in the solid state as the planar dimer I_{2}Cl_{6}, is a bright yellow solid, synthesised by reacting iodine with liquid chlorine at −80 °C; caution is necessary during purification because it easily dissociates to iodine monochloride and chlorine and hence can act as a strong chlorinating agent.
-Liquid iodine trichloride conducts electricity, possibly indicating dissociation to ICl_{2}^{+} and ICl_{4}^{−} ions.
+Iodine trichloride, which exists in the solid state as the planar dimer I2Cl6, is a bright yellow solid, synthesised by reacting iodine with liquid chlorine at −80 °C; caution is necessary during purification because it easily dissociates to iodine monochloride and chlorine and hence can act as a strong chlorinating agent.
+Liquid iodine trichloride conducts electricity, possibly indicating dissociation to ICl_{2}+ and ICl_{4}- ions.

-Iodine pentafluoride (IF_{5}), a colourless, volatile liquid, is the most thermodynamically stable iodine fluoride, and can be made by reacting iodine with fluorine gas at room temperature.
+Iodine pentafluoride (IF5), a colourless, volatile liquid, is the most thermodynamically stable iodine fluoride, and can be made by reacting iodine with fluorine gas at room temperature.
 It is a fluorinating agent, but is mild enough to store in glass apparatus.
-Again, slight electrical conductivity is present in the liquid state because of dissociation to IF_{4}^{+} and IF_{6}^{−}.
-The pentagonal bipyramidal iodine heptafluoride (IF_{7}) is an extremely powerful fluorinating agent, behind only chlorine trifluoride, chlorine pentafluoride, and bromine pentafluoride among the interhalogens: it reacts with almost all the elements even at low temperatures, fluorinates Pyrex glass to form iodine(VII) oxyfluoride (IOF_{5}), and sets carbon monoxide on fire.
+Again, slight electrical conductivity is present in the liquid state because of dissociation to IF_{4}+ and IF_{6}-.
+The pentagonal bipyramidal form iodine heptafluoride (IF7) is an extremely powerful fluorinating agent, behind only chlorine trifluoride, chlorine pentafluoride, and bromine pentafluoride among the interhalogens: it reacts with almost all the elements even at low temperatures, fluorinates Pyrex glass to form iodine(VII) oxyfluoride (IOF5), and sets carbon monoxide on fire.